 Quetzaltenango in Municipality of Quetzaltenango, Guatemala

 Location.
-14° 50.253′ N, 91° 31.128′ W. Marker is in Quetzaltenango, Quetzaltenango, in Municipality of Quetzaltenango.
-Marker is at the intersection of 1a Calle and 14a Avenida, on the left on 1a Calle.
+14° 50.259′ N, 91° 31.149′ W. Marker is in Quetzaltenango, Quetzaltenango, in Municipality of Quetzaltenango.
+Marker is at the intersection of 1a Calle, on the left when traveling east on 1a Calle.
 Touch for map.
-The marker and monument are to the right of the Municipal Theater of Quetzaltenango.
-Marker is in this post office area: Quetzaltenango 09001, Guatemala.
+The marker and monument are to the left of the Municipal Theater of Quetzaltenango.
+Marker is at or near this postal address: 14a Avenida "A", Quetzaltenango 09001, Guatemala.

 Other nearby markers.
 At least 7 other markers are within 23 kilometers of this marker, measured as the crow flies.
-Rosario de Paz Chajchalac de Mendizabal (within shouting distance of this marker); Osmundo Arriola (within shouting distance of this marker); 1962 Student Protests in Quetzaltenango The German School of Guatemala (about 150 meters away, measured in a direct line); Juan José Ortega (about 180 meters away); Cathedral of the Holy Spirit (approx. 0.4 kilometers away); Manuel Tzoc, Founder of Nahualá (approx. 21.6 kilometers away in Sololá).
+Jesús Castillo Rosario de Paz Chajchalac de Mendizabal (within shouting distance of this marker); 1962 Student Protests in Quetzaltenango (about 90 meters away, measured in a direct line); The German School of Guatemala (about 180 meters away); Juan José Ortega (about 210 meters away); Cathedral of the Holy Spirit (approx. half a kilometer away); Manuel Tzoc, Founder of Nahualá (approx. 21.6 kilometers away in Sololá).

 Categories. • Arts, Letters, Music •

 Credits.
-This page was last revised on January 7, 2017.
-This page originally submitted on January 6, 2017, by J. Makali Bruton of Querétaro, Mexico.
-This page has been viewed 409 times since then.
-Photos: 1, 2, 3. submitted on January 6, 2017, by J. Makali Bruton of Querétaro, Mexico.
+This page was last revised on March 2, 2018.
+This page originally submitted on January 11, 2017, by J. Makali Bruton of Querétaro, Mexico.
+This page has been viewed 493 times since then and 18 times this year.
+Photos: 1, 2. submitted on January 11, 2017, by J. Makali Bruton of Querétaro, Mexico.